All Episodes

 It's very unfortunate that we have to do that.

-And we had Dr. Fauci on February 10th.
+We had Dr. Fauci on February 10th.

 That was even before the travel ban.

-Um when you even give them the information, they'll say Hannity said it's a hoax.
+So we put it all up there, and then all these media outlets, when you even give them the information, they'll say, Hannity said it's a hoax.

 No, I said people are trying to bludgeon the president with it.

-For them, it's their new oh, the new one.
+For them, it's their new, oh, the new one.

-And it is uh it is just it's shameful.
+And it is just shameful.

 It's shameful and it's sad because if they took as much effort into just reporting what was happening, doing the facts, not fear methodology that we've been talking about here, we would have so many more people armed with information instead of panic.

-And it's really very yesterday was the biggest well, we've had a couple of big d days here.
+Well, we've had a couple of big days here.

 One is the president.